 A thorough publication on the true biblical tithe, proving that Christians in the New Covenant are not under the Old Testament tithe law.
 Also shows that the early church never practiced tithing.

 In addition to the 3 links I have provided you will find many more online that both support and denounce tithing.
 You can determine in your heart to give 10%, more, or less and only have to answer to the Lord.
 If you are only tithing to maintain a position within the church, you are afraid of being cursed if you don't or you signed a contract what does any of that have to do with a personal relationship with Jesus Christ?
 Your giving should not be coerced out of you so keep this in mind.
-Remember also that contract signing is not in scripture.
+Remember also that contract signing is not in scripture.we honor the Lord when we cheerfully give from the heart. feeling pressured to tithe because we signed a piece of paper is not cheerful giving.
 THE LORD NEVER ASKS US TO SIGN ANYTHING BUT SATAN SURELY WILL.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.